phoebehala/web5_e-commerce/README.md

 - EDIT amount of items
 #### whishlist
 - ADD / REMOVE items to/from whishlist
-- ADD items in the whishlist to the cart
+- ADD items of the whishlist to the cart
 #### login / logout
 - Storing user info for the usage across app
 #### rating